Parties must report donations and loans over a certain amount. Limits apply for receiving anonymous donations and donations from overseas.

 The threshold for keeping anonymous and overseas donations

-Parties may keep up to $1,500 of any anonymous donation, and for the 2019 calendar year, up to $1,500 of any donation from an overseas person.
+Parties may keep up to $1,500 of any anonymous donation, and up to $50 of any donation from an overseas person.

 If an anonymous donor gives more than that, the party must pass the extra amount to us within 20 working days.